Nourish Your Body Naturally with Functional Foods

 As more and more people look to Mother Nature for their nutritional needs the spotlight has turned to a new food group - 'functional foods'.

-If you’re a health-conscious eater or someone who simply cares about what you put in your body, you’ve probably come across the term “functional foods”.
-Of course, all foods are supposed to be “functional” in that they provide nutrients such as protein for muscle repair, carbohydrates for energy, or vitamins and minerals for cell function.
+If you’re a health-conscious eater or someone who simply cares about what you put in your body, you’ve probably come across the term “functional foods.”
+Of course, all foods are meant to be functional, providing essential nutrients like protein for muscle repair, carbohydrates for energy, and vitamins and minerals for overall cell function.

-Every day we see reports about the latest “superfood” that foodies are rediscovering.
-From kale to cacao, coconut to chia, the list goes on.
-So how can we get enough of these wonderful foods into our daily diet?
-It’s a dilemma the health industry is all too keen to solve for us by isolating and extracting key nutrients and concentrating them in pill or liquid form, or fortifying processed foods with synthetic vitamins and minerals.
-Seems like an easy way to boost our nutrient intake.
+Every day, new superfoods make headlines, from kale to cacao, coconut to chia.
+But how can we incorporate these powerful foods into our daily diets?
+The health industry often responds by isolating and extracting key nutrients, then concentrating them into pills or fortifying processed foods with synthetic vitamins and minerals.
+While this may seem like an easy way to boost nutrient intake, it falls short.

-Let’s take a look at some of these functional wholefoods that could do wonders for our health.
+Here’s a closer look at some functional wholefoods that could do wonders for your health:

 Cacao